qdrant/landing_page/qdrant-landing/content/documentation/quickstart/quickstart-langchain.md

 In this example, we are using LangChain, Qdrant's Python Client, OpenAI and its tokenizer.

+First, install everything.

 ```bash
 pip install langchain qdrant_client openai tiktoken
 ```

+Then, import all the libraries.

 ```python
 from langchain.vectorstores import Qdrant